pinnacle-framework/Pinnacle/docs/content/production/development_vs_cluster_mode.md

 # Developer vs. production mode

-Please refer to the [architecture](../fundamentals/architecture.md) page for a detailed description of the `pinnacledb` architecture.
+Please refer to the [architecture](../fundamentals/architecture.md) page for a detailed description of the `pinnacle` architecture.

-There are several important services in a `pinnacledb` setup which may be run in-process, or in their own micro-services and containers:
+There are several important services in a `pinnacle` setup which may be run in-process, or in their own micro-services and containers:

 - `jupyter` notebook/ client